Buckhill/web-chroot-manager/README.md

 By default, WCM assumes that the configuration directory is located at /etc/buckhill-wcm.

-You may change the CFDIR variable in order to move the configuration directory.
+You may change the CFGDIR variable in order to move the configuration directory.

 ### WCM Workflow